MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

     > The MyLocation parameter in the example is the **Region**
     > specified on the **Create Quantum Workspace** page when following
     > the steps in [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
     > Region and Location are synonymous.
-The parameter value may be
+The parameter value can be
     > expressed in mixed case surrounded by quotes, for example, `-l "West US 2"`,
     > or in lower case with no spaces or quotes, such as `-l westus2`.